 B.3 Design Loads

 Practice for the design of the tendon porch has, in many designs, been to design the tendon porch to withstand the breaking strength of the tendon itself.
-While this approach may have lead to overly conservative tendon porch designs at some times, highly efficient porch designs would change relatively little if designed to the lower yield load of the tendon.
+While this approach may have led to overly conservative tendon porch designs at some times, highly efficient porch designs would change relatively little if designed to lower yield load of the tendon.
 The underlying basis for design of a tendon porch to be stronger than the tendon itself is the assumed catastrophic consequences to the TLP hull (flooding) if one or more porches were to fail.
-In the event that a design load for the porch is selected that eliminates the tendon as the weak link of the system, the designer shall ensure that the design is sufficiently robust that catastrophic failure of a tendon porch is highly unlikely.
+If a design load for the porch is selected that eliminates the tendon as the weak link of the system, the designer shall ensure that the design is sufficiently robust that catastrophic failure of a tendon porch is highly unlikely.

 In terms of actual project experience, the designer is reminded that the prediction of extreme tendon loads often evolves through the course of design, analysis, and model testing.
 The tendon system is specified to be robust, with survival checks in addition to extreme load checks.
 The tendon porch should have sufficient margin to not be an unnecessarily weak link in the overall system design.
 Using the strength of the tendon pipe for porch design is one way of achieving sufficient robustness.